 ying joined Watsi on June 21st, 2015.
-Two years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Yvonne, a bright student and future lawyer from Kenya, to fund clubfoot repair surgery so that she can walk easily.
+Four years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Abdul, a 4-year-old toddler from Tanzania, to fund knee surgery.